Siyu-Jill/hongjiaWu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# Hongjia Wu (吴虹佳)
+# **Hi, I am Hongjia Wu (吴虹佳)**

-Hi, I'm a Postdoctoral Fellow at Department of Mathematics and Information Technology, Education University of Hong Kong.
+I'm a Postdoctoral Fellow at the Department of Mathematics and Information Technology, the Education University of Hong Kong (EdUHK).
-I received my bachelor's degree and master's degree from Liaoning Technical University and Guangxi University in 2016 and 2018, respectively.
-I received the Ph.D. degree from the National University of Defense Technology, China, in 2023, under the supervision of Prof. [Zhiping Cai](https://scholar.google.com.hk/citations?view_op=search_authors&mauthors=Zhiping+Cai&hl=zh-CN&oi=ao).
-I was a CSC visiting scholar at the Singapore University of
-Technology and Design, under the supervision of Prof. [Zehui Xiong](https://scholar.google.com.hk/citations?view_op=search_authors&mauthors=zehui+xiong&hl=zh-CN&oi=ao)，在2021-2023年期间.  曾经在 Information and Communication Engineering at Harbin Institute of Technology, Shenzhen,是访问学者， under the supervision of Prof. [Lin Gao](https://scholar.google.com/citations?user=41wcJi4AAAAJ&hl=en).
+My academic journey began with a Master's degree in Software Engineering from Guangxi University.
+I then completed my Ph.D. in Computer Science and Technology at the National University of Defense Technology (NUDT), supervised by Prof. [Zhiping Cai](https://scholar.google.com.hk/citations?view_op=search_authors&mauthors=Zhiping+Cai&hl=zh-CN&oi=ao).
+During my doctoral studies (2019–2023), I expanded my research horizons as a China Scholarship Council (CSC) Visiting student at the Singapore University of Technology and Design (SUTD), guided by Prof. [Zehui Xiong (https://scholar.google.com.hk/citations?view_op=search_authors&mauthors=zehui+xiong&hl=zh-CN&oi=ao).
+I also served as a Visiting Scholar in Information and Communication Engineering at the Harbin Institute of Technology, Shenzhen (HITSZ), where I studied with Prof. [Lin Gao](https://scholar.google.com/citations?user=41wcJi4AAAAJ&hl=en) to advance research on **AI-generated content in edge computing**.
- Now, I am a Post-doctoral Fellow at the Education University of Hong Kong in China.
+Now, I'm a Postdoctoral Fellow at EdUHK working with Assistant Professor [Tse-Tin Chan](https://www.eduhk.hk/mit/en/staff/tsetinchan) in the **HK-SZ-Wireless Group**.

-interests include computational offloading, game theory, resource allocation, and dispersed computing.

-My research interests include Network for Large AI models and AI for networking, Mobile Edge Computing and Game Theory.
+My research interests include Network for Large AI models, Mobile Edge Computing and Game Theory.

 Feel free to contact me for communication and collaboration: <u>whongjia@eduhk.hk</u>